 The Licensing office processes license applications, renewals and registrations for contractors who perform work within our jurisdiction, which includes the cities of Colorado Springs, Fountain, Green Mountain Falls, Manitou Springs, Monument, Palmer Lake and unincorporated El Paso County.

-Late fees may apply when renewing after the expiration date.
-180 days after the expiration date the license is subject to re-application, examination, evaluation by the respective Committee and approval by the Board of Review.
+Contractor licenses are renewed annually on the anniversary of the month you acquired the license.
+Late fees may apply if renewal occurs after the expiration date.
+If a license is not renewed after 180 days of the expiration date, the license is subject to re-application through the licensing committee and approval by the Board of Review.